AbuUbaida/abuubaida.github.io/_pages/about.md

 * <span style="color:DarkBlue">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum is simply dummy text of the printing.
 * <span style="color:Crimson">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum is simply dummy text of the printing.
 * <span style="color:DarkRed">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum is simply dummy text of the printing.
-* <span style="color:DarkSlateBlue">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+* <span style="color:Blue">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum is simply dummy text of the printing.
 * <span style="color:FireBrick">[September 20, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum is simply dummy text of the printing.
 * <span style="color:RoyalBlue">[January 03, 2022]</span> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum is simply dummy text of the printing.